 Sixties Fashion Shoot

-Beginning with a simple yellow background and floor, he tries out various setups to light the yellow evenly.
+Beginning with a simple yellow background and floor, Karl tries out various setups to light the yellow evenly.
 Then it’s time to bring model Britt onto the set and start experimenting with the key lights.

 As Karl and Ash bring in different modifiers and tweak the power settings to get just the right level of exposure, you’ll see how small adjustments can make a big difference.

-In this class:
+In this fashion photography class:

 • Lighting techniques for fashion photography